In 2021, the world had seen unprecedented ransomware attacks on healthcare networks, colleges, and critical infrastructure.

 Computer maker Acer became a victim of a ransomware attack by the REvil hacking group, which was also responsible for an attack on London-based foreign exchange company Travelex in May 2021.
 The hackers requested a ransom of $50 million.

-Using a vulnerability in a Microsoft Exchange server, REvil hackers gained access to Acer data and leaked images of confidential spreadsheets and financial documents.
+Using a Microsoft Exchange server vulnerability, REvil hackers gained access to Acer data and leaked images of personal spreadsheets and financial documents.
 However, Acer has never confirmed whether the ransom was paid or not.

 Ransom Requested: $50m